RSE-CoLabs/CACER_Simulator/README.md

 ## Method 1:

 1. As a first step, clone the repository using `git clone` or by `downloading the folder`.
 2. Then, select the folder you want to create the virtual environment in, right click and open the terminal.
-Create a virtual environment (in this case named `venv_test`) by running this code: `python -m venv venv_test`
+Create a virtual environment (in this case named `.venv`) by running this code: `python -m venv .venv`
-3. Now activate it: `venv_test\Scripts\activate`
+3. Now activate it: `.venv\Scripts\activate`
 4. Now install libraries from file: `pip install -r requirements.txt`
-5. The virtual environment is ready for use.
+5. The virtual environment is ready for use!
 6. To check the script runs correctly, open the tutorial notebook (`.ipynb file`) and run cell by cell.
 If the code does not run smoothly, address the warnings.
 7. Once this step is done, the code and inputs are ready for manipulation!

 ## Method 2:

-🔥 **New drop incoming!!**
+1. Create the virtual environment

+Each tutorial includes the function setup_venv() (defined in src/Functions_General.py).
+Running this function will automatically create a virtual environment named .venv and install all the libraries listed in the requirements.txt file.

+from src.Functions_General import setup_venv

+setup_venv()

+2. Activate the virtual environment

+Once created, activate the virtual environment:

+Windows

+.venv\Scripts\activate

+macOS / Linux

+source .venv/bin/activate

+3. Check that the notebook is using the correct environment

+To verify that the notebook is using the correct kernel (the one linked to .venv), run the function check_venv_kernel():

+from src.Functions_General import check_venv_kernel

+check_venv_kernel(venv_name='.venv')

+If the kernel is correctly configured, the function will confirm it in the output.

 ---